Murder of Richard Everitt: Aftermath

 Everitt's murder was received with shock in Somers Town.
 A Bengali teenager told The Independent that "The boy seems to have had nothing to do with trouble.
 We are so shocked that Bengali boys could do this.
 It is the innocent increasingly who are suffering".
 The Deputy Headmaster of Everitt's school told the press that cohesion was generally good at the school.
 Jalal Uddin, a Bengali activist, spoke of his fears that revenge attacks could continue perpetually.

 A halal butcher's was firebombed, and white gangs attacked Bengalis.
 Bengalis told family members to stay indoors, and the police increased their presence in order to combat the gangs.
 A white gang member said that he would not accept support from the British National Party because "the BNP comes down here, gets everyone whipped up and then when the trouble starts we get it and they run away".

 After the convictions, Everitt's family were abused by Bengali neighbours, and moved to Essex before settling in northern England.
 His mother successfully campaigned for stronger sentences for knife crime.
 In correspondence with the author Michael Collins, she said that "I know it's a terrible thing to say, but I sometimes wish that Richard had been murdered by a white boy.
 Then we'd have had to deal with the murder but not the nightmare of everything else that followed".

 Frank Dobson, the local Labour MP, denied a racial motive and said that suggestions of such would inflame the situation.

 The murder was mentioned by India Today as attributable to a decline in values among British Asian youth, who were previously considered a model minority but were becoming increasingly involved with drugs and gangs.

 In February 2012, politician Richard Barnbrook (then independent, formerly BNP) raised the issue of Everitt's murder and that of Terry Gregory (2003) in the London Assembly.
 He questioned why 23 police officers were still investigating the murder of Stephen Lawrence, who was black, yet none were assigned to finding the killers of the aforementioned white teenagers, suggesting there were "hate crime double standards".
 Mayor Boris Johnson said that both cases were solved and neither were racist.
-In a follow-up statement the following month, Barnbrook said that only one person had been convicted for Everitt's death (there were actually two) and nobody for Gregory's; Johnson replied that both cases had gone to court and judgement was made on the evidence available.
+In a follow-up statement the following month, Barnbrook said that only one person had been convicted for Everitt's death and nobody for Gregory's; Johnson replied that both cases had gone to court and judgement was made on the evidence available.

+Abdul Hai went on to join the Labour Party and be elected to Camden Council, and says it was his experience being charged with murder that left him determined to make the world a better place and motivated him to enter politics.
+Despite being acquitted, he has been repeatedly subjected to claims of being a murderer, and has at times taken legal action in response to claims against him.